samruddhikhandale/vscs-in-codespaces/README.md

 # VSCS in Codespaces

 Welcome to VSCS in Codespaces!
 Here you can open any ADO repository in a GitHub Codespace.
-This repository has several branches configured for developing with specific ADO repositories in GitHub.
+This repository has several branches configured for developing with specific ADO repositories in GitHub Codespaces.
 If any of these projects are what you want to open in a Codespace, follow the README instructions in the relevant branch linked below.
 If you want to open a different ADO repository not listed here, continue with the instructions below.

 [<img title="Run in Codespace in one click" src="https://cdn.jsdelivr.net/gh/bookish-potato/codespaces-in-codespaces@f097ccddfc401ab6b09d233dc47c3efa3f9513f6/images/badge.svg">](https://github.com/features/codespaces)